 Published: Jul 25, 2012

-It’s #3 on the New York Times best seller list for fiction.
+In hard cover, it was on the New York Times best seller list like it owned it.

 I’m less than fond of mystery/thrillers, and yet I stayed up until 4 AM to finish Gillian Flynn’s “Gone Girl.”

 And if I told you too much about it, you’d have to kill me.

 You’d have to kill me because you don’t want anything to spoil your reading pleasure.
 Which does not mean your pleasure in figuring out whodunnit, because in “Gone Girl” you basically have no idea what has happened.
 Or if something happened.
 Or, if something happened, what it means.
 To say nothing of what happens next.
 [To buy the paperback from Amazon, click here.
 For the Kindle edition, click here.]

 Let’s leave it at this: Nick and Amy Dunne had a blissful romance and marriage.
 Then his magazine job evaporated.
 Then she lost her job writing quizzes for another magazine.
 Then his mother got sick.
 So: two unemployed people in New York, one sick woman in North Carthage, Missouri.
 What would you do?
 Well, what’s what they did.

 Life in a rented McMansion in Missouri: tolerable for Nick, very tough for Amy.
 Her opening remark: “Should I remove my soul before I come inside?”
 Make friends?
 Oh, come on.
 Amy: “This is a town of contented also-rans.”

 And then, on the morning of their fifth anniversary, Amy disappears.

 And if something bad happened to her, guess who the most obvious suspect is?